-Patients who have withdrawn or who have previously been considered eligible and declined consent, will be reconciled with pre-screening events to ensure that they are not approached again.
+Patients who have withdrawn or who have previously been considered eligible and declined consent, will remain in the practice screening list, which is reconciled against subsequent updates to the cohort search to ensure that they are not approached again.

 If persons with parental responsibility/young people express a wish to withdraw from follow up, the research team at site should ascertain if this is for all elements of trial follow-up, or if for example data from the EHR can still be collected for the trial.
 In the case of ongoing adverse events, participants should be given appropriate care under medical supervision until the symptoms of any adverse event resolve or the patient's condition becomes stable.
 Any SAEs will be notifiable to the CPRD via processes detailed in Section 12 even if a participant has withdrawn from follow up.